Does a Room Get Smaller When You Paint It?

 Now that we know all about paint and colors, I wanted to see how much smaller her room became because I painted it.
 Unfortunately, I did not keep track of the exact amount of paint I used when I painted my daughter's room.
 I also spilled some like an idiot.
 Therefore, I will have to use the average paint thickness value I computed above to determine the physical difference in size that the room underwent during the color change.
 At right is the floor plan of my daughter's room.

-The actual measurements of the room are slightly different than that shown on the plan.
+The actual measurements of the room are slightly different than those shown on the plan.
 The ceiling height of the room is 96 inches.
 Subtracting 2 inches for the floor trim, the height of the wall that was painted was actually 94 inches.
 Based on this information, I covered 293sqft of wall area in pink paint.
 This means that the room lost approximately 219 cubic inches (or 0.127ft3) of volume simply by painting it.

 My wife didn't quite like the amount of pink in the room and decided to cover the bottom half of the walls with a denim wallpaper (meaning that she decided that I had to do it).
 The denim wallpaper rose to a height of 36 inches and therefore covered 120sqft.
-Using a micrometer I measured the thickness of the wallpaper to be 0.28mm.
+Using a micrometer, I measured the thickness of the wallpaper to be 0.28mm.
 This means that the room lost an additional 190.5 cubic inches (or 0.110ft3) of volume because of the wallpaper.

 Given that the average American bedroom has a floor area of 144sqft (12ft x 12ft) with 8ft high ceilings, you would lose approximately 0.17ft3 of space when you painted the walls.
 If you included the ceiling as well the total volume lost increases to 0.23ft3.